Saturday, November 26, 2016

 ऊरू तदस्य यद्वैश्यः पद्भ्यां शूद्रो अजायत ॥१२

 However, we must note here that the Kshatriya varna has no divine sanction as it is not mentioned in the Purushsukta and equivalent literature.
-Considering Kshatriya second in the Vedic social order has been a gross mistake of the scholars.
+Considering that the Kshatriya is second in the Vedic social order has been a gross mistake of the scholars.
 There is no explanation in the Vedic literature why Rajanyas were dropped and Kshatriyas were replaced in the so-called divine social order.

 To understand this, we need to analyse the geographical shift of the Vedic people and the new societies they came across and their endeavour to adjust in the new social environmental circumstances while readjusting their religious rules without neglecting the local populace on whose mercy and cooperation their survival depended.

 “Videgh Mathava, residing on the banks of the Saraswati river, accompanied by his family priest Goutama Rahugana and Agni, symbol of Vedic culture, marched onwards.
-Through crossing the northern mountains (Uttaragiri), drying the rivers and burning the forests, he reached the Sadanira river.
-The legend tells that when Videgh Mathava asked Agni, where he should make his abode, the Agni told him to reside to the east of the river.”
+Through crossing the northern mountains (Uttaragiri), drying the rivers, and burning the forests, he reached the Sadanira river.
+The legend tells that when Videgh Mathava asked Agni, where he should make his abode, Agni told him to reside to the east of the river.”
 (SB 1.4.1, 14-17)

 Here, we come to the solution of our main issue as to why the term Rajanya instead of Kshatriya and why Shudra came to be an important part of the society.
 The process can be shown as follows.

-2. Whatever portions of the Rig Veda and other literature they had brought with them were rearranged, classified and then the later additions started in the same land.
+2. Whatever portions of the Rig Veda and other literature they had brought with them were rearranged, classified, and then the later additions started in the same land.

-3. Purushasukta clearly indicates, from its language and mention of the seasons, that this composition was made when they had set foot in India, as Max Muller suggests, it is entirely modern in its character and diction. (‘A History of Ancient Sanskrit Literature’, by F. Max Muller, Pub.: Williams and Norgate, , 1859, p.
+3. Purushasukta clearly indicates, from its language and mention of the seasons, that this composition was made when they had set foot in India; as Max Muller suggests, it is entirely modern in its character and diction. (‘A History of Ancient Sanskrit Literature’, by F. Max Muller, Pub.: Williams and Norgate, 1859, p.
 557)

 5. Vedics gave Shudras the fourth place, not to demean them, but to make a cosmic social order without whose mention it would be incomplete, though they knew very well that these people are different, racially as well as by religious faith.
-Also, they didn;t know other people (tribes) for lack of their limited contact and were completely at mercy of the Shudra tribal people.
+Also, they didn't know other people (tribes) for lack of their limited contact and were completely at the mercy of the Shudra tribal people.

 ब्राह्मणोऽस्य मुखमासीद् बाहू राजन्यः कृतः